 Green infrastructure, such as green roofs, rain gardens, rainwater harvesting, and permeable pavers, allows stormwater to be absorbed into the ground, reducing the impact of runoff on the District's waterways.
-Coupled with significant community engagement, even small green infrastructure installations can make a big difference when they result in more people, including residents, businesses, and non-profit organizations, being interested in voluntarily installing green infrastructure.
+Small green infrastructure installations can make a big difference when coupled with significant community engagement.
+These small demonstration projects may result in more people, including residents, businesses, and non-profit organizations, being interested in voluntarily installing green infrastructure.

 Projects in this category should focus on providing GZEP participants with construction experience for a small-scale green infrastructure project.
 DOEE's priority areas for green infrastructure installation are locations within the Targeted Subwatersheds.
+Projects focused on this option may choose to incorporate a reputable and relevant certification or training program to advance participants' skills and marketability in the job market.